redpanda-data/redpanda/docs/www/scala-example.md

    future.get
 ```
 The Key of our 'Age' message is the "firstName lastName" string, the value is the age.
-As we can see, once the age has been calculated, we write it in the topic `Ages`.
+As we can see, once the age has been calculated, we write it in the `ages` topic.
 We use Scala futures, to avoid locks and guarantee thread safety.

 ##The Producer code